dojo/docs/dojox/mvc.rst

 Introduction
 ============

 Enterprise Rich Internet Applications (RIAs) often focus more on rich data vs. the rich media aspects of RIAs more typical of consumer applications.
 For example, such RIAs depend on implementing the well-known CRUD operations on data stored in back-end systems.
-The dojox/mvc package focuses on View to Model data binding (eg. View Controller) concerns on the client, easing development of data-rich UI‚ which Create, Read, Update, and Delete data. dojox.mvc deals with data binding/controller concerns within a View, but does not deal with application level concerns that span multiple Views (such as navigation), see dojox/app for Application-level Controller concerns.
+The dojox/mvc package focuses on View to Model data binding (eg. View Controller) concerns on the client, easing development of data-rich UI, which Create, Read, Update, and Delete data. dojox.mvc deals with data binding/controller concerns within a View, but does not deal with application level concerns that span multiple Views (such as navigation), see dojox/app for Application-level Controller concerns.

 How it works
 ============

-dojox/mvc has the following properties:
+``dojox/mvc`` has the following properties:

 * It enables widgets (desktop and mobile) to "bind" to data within the model.
 A bind creates a bi-directional or a single directional update mechanism between the bound view and the underlying data.